 In accordance with the objectives set forth in its Constitution, the Aero Club of New England has established a scholarship program to encourage and help support careers within aviation.
 Scholarships are awarded annually to recipients selected on the basis of merit and need.
 The Aero Club's growing scholarship program provides a wonderful way for the Club and donors to assist deserving young people while forging lasting relationships that provide support and inspiration.

 Years of Success

 In the spring of 1984, Aero Club member Anne Baddour began a small Education Scholarship Program.
 In 1987, we awarded our first two scholarships for advanced pilot training with a value of $2,000 each.
 More than three decades later, thanks to the hard work of the Aero Club Education Committee, the generosity of the membership in supporting the Scholarship Auctions, and the generosity of specific members who have donated money or established memorial scholarships, the Aero Club has awarded scholarships totaling more than $500,000 to nearly 400 women, men, and students.

 Our scholarships have expanded in scope to include students interested in maintenance technologies for aircraft and powerplant.
 Most recently, we have added the area of aviation management.

-Students fill out the applications in February and March and must return them by the deadline, March 31.
+Students fill out the applications in January and February and must return them by the March deadline posted on the application.
 In April, received applications are reviewed; in May, candidates are interviewed, and in June, the winners are announced.

 Sources of Funding